glkn-blog/glkn-blog.github.io/source/_posts/2014-10-26-creating-private-todos-app.markdown

 ### Adding todos logic

 We are going to add some code that will allow users to manage their todo list.
-We will take that code from awesome sample app [derby-example-todo](https://github.com/zag2art/derby-example-todo){:target="_blank"}.
-We need to copy following files:
+We will take that code from awesome sample app [derby-example-todo](https://github.com/zag2art/derby-example-todo).
+We need to copy following files:.

 - *derby-example-todo/app/index.js* to *apps/private-todos/index.js*
 - *derby-example-todo/app/css/index.css* to *apps/private-todos/styles/index.css*